| |

 are certain themes that keep returning as a subtext, occasionally

-aspects of the Enlightenment; the degree to which “Western” or
+the degree to which “Western” or “Islamic” values may actually be

-definitions of democracy and how they conflict with each other; the
+values; the multifarious definitions of democracy and how they conflict

-fact that conflicts within the West or the Muslim world may actually be
+with each other; the fact that conflicts within the West or the Muslim

-more significant than conflicts between them; the problems posed by the
+world may actually be more significant than conflicts between them; the

-systemic ten-dency of politicians to sacrifice the long-term best
+problems posed by the systemic ten-dency of politicians to sacrifice

-suggestion that the real conflict in the future may be not between the
+the suggestion that the real conflict in the future may be not between

 culture of whatever denomi-nation.
 Not a few of these issues have